havenwood/xpool/README.md

 Provides a UNIX(X) Process Pool that can be used to schedule work.
 The size of the pool is up to you, and the pool can be dynamically resized at runtime if needs be.
-Almost all other features are touched on in the examples below.
+A few other features are touched on in the examples.

 __EXAMPLES__